-This show will be a standing gig.
-We will also have a few tables & chairs.
+This show will be a seated gig, cabaret style.
 Advance tickets £19.50 with no booking fee.
 Doors £25.00.
 Want to know more about our Covid-19 plans?
 Check out our Covid-19 Policy page.

 Aynsley Lister is one of the UK’s hottest contemporary blues guitarists – many consider him to be among the best in the world.
 His unique brand of blues-based rock delivers contemporary song writing fuelled with the kind of heart and soul that’s missing from so much modern music.
 Whether passionately writing and recording his own material or mesmerising audiences at his live shows, one thing is abundantly clear; music is hard-wired to his DNA and flows from his fingertips like sonic bolts of lightning.
 With over 100,000 albums sold, lashings of critical acclaim and years of high profile touring, Lister’s resumé speaks for itself and firmly secures his position as a leading light in the resurgence of British blues-infused music.